tjarkvandemerwe/tidyprompt/README.md

 Key features of ‘tidyprompt’ are:

-- **tidy prompting**: Easily construct prompts for LLMs, using piping syntax (inspired by the ‘tidyverse’).
+- **tidy prompting, extracting, & validating**: Easily construct prompts for LLMs, using piping syntax (inspired by the ‘tidyverse’).
 Prompt wraps are building blocks with which you can quickly create advanced prompts, simultaneously applying extraction and validation to the LLM output.
 A library of pre-built prompt wraps is included, but you can also write custom prompt wraps.

 - **structured output**: Obtain structured output from a LLM, adhering to a specific type and/or format.